Brad Buckley: Works

 Buckley's works operate within an overarching schema entitled The Slaughterhouse Project, which is an aesthetic armature, a strategy used for aesthetic infiltration, or infection.
 As the name implies, the Project is a conceptual device of cauterisation, a way of exploring taboos, for investigating political anomalies, for venting dissatisfaction with social injustice.
-Operating at the intersection of installation, theatre and performance, investigates questions of cultural control, democracy, freedom and social responsibility, Buckley's work has been included in:
+Operating at the intersection of installation, theatre and performance, the work investigates questions of cultural control, democracy, freedom and social responsibility.
+Buckley's work has been included in: